cschroth2/Changepoint-Analysis/README.md

-# Changepoint-Analysis
+# Change-point analysis

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cschroth2/Changepoint-Analysis/master)

-Two sections:
+Two folders:

-1 Introduction (three parts)
+1 Introduction (three parts for beginners who are new to the topic)

-2 Advanced (further blogs are yet to come)
+2 Advanced (some notebooks for advanced methods to detect change-points; to be updated)